iliana-pap/Exersice1-Demo-STA426/README.md

 2. Medication
 3. Vaccination

-< “Cancer can touch you, but not your soul; neither your thoughts, nor your heart.”

-< "There is no medicine like hope, no incentive so great, and no tonic so powerful as expectation of something tomorrow."

-< "Faith is the strength by which a shattered world shall emerge into the light."
+>“Cancer can touch you, but not your soul; neither your thoughts, nor your heart.
+Faith is the strength by which a shattered world shall emerge into the light."

 Sources :